What is the average salary in Providence, RI?

 Optum

 Optum is a health services and innovation company.
-They offer a range of services to improve health outcomes.
-Their work includes healthcare technology and consulting.
+They help improve the health of people and communities.

 -